Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure an S3 bucket as the origin with an origin access identity (OAI) for the CloudFront distribution Enable block public access settings at the account level.
 - [ ] Configure an S3 bucket as the origin for me CloudFront distribution Configure the S3 bucket policy to accept connections from the CloudFront points of presence only Switch the DNS records for the websites to point to the CloudFront distribution Enable block public access settings at me account level.

 ### An application is currently secured using network access control lists and security groups.
 Web servers are located in public subnets behind an Application Load Balancer (ALB); application servers are located in private subnets.
 How can edge security be enhanced to safeguard the Amazon EC2 instances against attack?
-(Choose two.)
+(Choose TWO)

 - [ ] Configure the application’s EC2 instances to use NAT gateways for all inbound traffic.
 - [x] Move the web servers to private subnets without public IP addresses.